 Similarly, more research needs to be done to determine the long-term effects of combining exogenous ketone supplements with a non-ketogenic diet.

 At this point, you may be wondering why BHB is the preferred ketone body for exogenous ketone supplements.
 That’s because of it’s easy to formulate, and the body easily converts it to energy.

 Why use Exogenous Ketones?

-Exogenous ketones can enhance athletic performance, achieve sustainable weight loss, prevent cancer, improve cognition, and offer anti-inflammatory properties.
+Exogenous ketones can enhance athletic performance, achieve sustainable weight loss, improve cognition, and offer anti-inflammatory properties.

-You don’t stand the risk of weight gain as a direct result of consuming ketone supplements because kidney filters out and disposes of excess ketones through urine.
+You don’t stand the risk of weight gain as a direct result of consuming exogenous ketone supplements because the kidneys filter out and disposes of excess ketones through urine.

 Compared to MCT oil, exogenous ketones are more tolerable.
 For some people, the use of MCT oil causes gastrointestinal problems, especially when consumed in excess.

-However, for the best results, combine exogenous ketones and MCT to achieve weight loss with minimal gastrointestinal distress.
+For the best results, combine exogenous ketones and MCT to achieve weight loss with minimal gastrointestinal distress.